The Singleton

 *Mr. Zhang, please remain where you are.
 A care team has been dispatched.*

-Aion's earbud — still in his left ear — was silent.
-Aion had been deferred to the analog channel.
-The earbud picked up only the AM.
-The radio was, by Ruth Chen's slow design, on a frequency the city's saliency model had long since given up correlating to anything.
+The earbud in his left ear was silent.
+Aion had been deferred to the analog channel; the earbud carried only the AM, a frequency the city's saliency model had long since given up correlating to anything.
+He had built himself a partition the city could not address, and the city was a panopticon shouting his name into a corridor he had walked out of.

-Jeff turned ninety degrees, walked into the closest residential side street, and did the third thing his brain could find.
-He cut behind a mid-century ranch house, crossed two backyards belonging to homeowners who would later report a man in dress shoes to a non-existent neighborhood-watch app, and emerged on Walnut Avenue, which was a street the city's smart-billboard density was zero on because nothing on it had been retrofitted.
+He turned ninety degrees and walked into the closest residential side street.
+He cut behind a mid-century ranch house, crossed two backyards belonging to homeowners who would later report a man in dress shoes to a neighborhood-watch app that did not exist, and emerged on Walnut Avenue — a street the city's smart-billboard density was zero on, because nothing on it had been retrofitted.

-He walked east on Walnut for two miles, holding the AM radio at half volume, the walnut phone in his shirt pocket, the Cliff bar uneaten in his hand.
+He walked east on Walnut for two miles, the radio at half-volume in his hand, the walnut phone in his shirt pocket against his sternum, the Clif bar uneaten.
 Aion was not in his ear.
 The Meridian scanners were not on his iris.
-The smart payment grid had no record of him.
+The payment grid had no record of him.
 He was, for ninety minutes, the closest thing to a 1995 person Irvine had seen since 1995.

 At 7:11 a.m. he reached the Meridian campus on foot.
 He had walked the last eight miles.
 His feet were destroyed.
 He did not put the analog radio away.